Ammonia vapor and liquid needs to be disposed of properly as well as ammonia contaminated water and soil.

 - Ammonia must be added slowly to prevent a violent reaction.

 - If the water supply becomes saturated with ammonia it can no longer absorb any more added ammonia.
 Adding more ammonia will simply boil away creating an exposure hazard.
-This will likely occur at an ammonia solution concentration of 16% (i.e. 30 gallons of ammonia in 100 gallons of water).
+This will likely occur at an ammonia solution concentration of 16 percent (i.e. 30 gallons of ammonia in 100 gallons of water).

 - Only someone trained and experienced in handling ammonia should attempt bleeding ammonia into water.